 Then the prophet Haggai and Zechariah the son of Iddo, prophets, prophesied to the Jews who were in Judah and Jerusalem, in the name of the God of Israel, who was over them.
 So Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak rose up and began to build the house of God which is in Jerusalem; and the prophets of God were with them, helping them.

 a.
-Then the prophet Haggai: The words of the Prophet Haggai to the community of returned exiles are found in the Old Testament book that bears his name.
+Then the prophet Haggai: The words of the prophet Haggai to the community of returned exiles are found in the Old Testament book that bears his name.
 The heart of his prophecy is communicated in Haggai 1:2-10.

 i.
 “The two prophets who now proclaimed their message in Jerusalem appeared at a time of deep depression.
 They were not borne on the crest of a wave or a religious revival, as its spokesmen to give it utterance.”
 (Adeney)

 iii.
 Therefore, the prophet rebuked them with pointed words: “Is it time for you yourselves to dwell in your paneled houses, and this temple to lie in ruins?”
+(Haggai 1:4).
 The problem was simply wrongly ordered priorities.
-They were content to let the cause of the Lord suffer at the expense of their comfort.
+They were content to let the cause of the LORD suffer at the expense of their comfort.
 Instead, they should have felt no rest until the work of God was as prosperous as their personal lives, and been as willing to sacrifice for the work of God as they were for their personal comfort and luxury.

 iv.
 Then God spoke to the people through the prophet: “Consider your ways!
-Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified.”
+Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified” (Haggai 1:7-8).
 God called them to work.
 Sometimes God’s cause needs work, work that is supported by prayer, not work that is neglected because of pretended “spiritual” service.
 The people had allowed a delay beyond their control to become a delay of their own choosing.

 b.
 And Zechariah the son of Iddo: Some of Zechariah’s prophecy is also recorded for us in the Book of Zechariah.
-Haggai’s prophecy was a more direct encouragement to get busy on the work of building the temple; Zechariah’s prophecy was more directed to the spiritual condition of the returned exiles.
+Haggai’s prophecy was a more direct encouragement to get busy on the work of building the temple; Zechariah’s prophecy was mostly directed to the spiritual condition of the returned exiles.

 i.
 The name Zechariah means “The LORD Remembers,” and is a fitting name for a prophet of restoration.
-This prophet was called to encourage and mobilize God’s people to accomplish a task that they began yet lost momentum in completing.
+This prophet was called to encourage and mobilize God’s people to accomplish a task that they began, yet lost momentum in completing.
 He encouraged them indirectly by telling them about God’s care for them and by keeping the presence of the Messiah very much in their minds.
 He worked with others, notably Haggai, Zerubbabel, and Ezra.
 He warned them of the consequences of neglecting God’s work and he emphasized that God wants to do a work through His people.

 ii.
 If all we had was Haggai to go by, we might conclude that all God was really interested in was the temple.
 Zechariah gives the rest of the story, and shows how God is interested in lives, not only buildings.

 c.
-And the prophets of God were with them, helping them: The work of these prophets was effective, and helped the people properly re-order their priorities and to resume the building work on the temple (rose up and began to build the house of God).
+And the prophets of God were with them, helping them: The work of these prophets was effective, and helped the people properly re-order their priorities and resume the building work on the temple (rose up and began to build the house of God).
 This verse also indicates that their work went beyond the directly prophetic, and that they took a hand in helping with the practical work of building.

 i.
 Darius came to the throne in a time of conflict and struggle.
 Therefore the Jews in Jerusalem started their work “without receiving any permission from him, and they did this when he was far too busy fighting for his throne to attend to the troubles of a small, distant city.”
 (Adeney)